roscxn/Math-Quiz/README.md

 ## Future Enhancements

 * Add in more levels that include equations with brackets and different arithmetic operators
-* Instead of 3 separate levels, make the game such that it has progressive levels
+* Instead of three separate levels, make the game such that it has progressive levels
 * Modify existing codes with more efficient functions
 * Add in a scoreboard that can store the player's high score